 Regulations vary between appellations, and each appellation has specific laws including: geographical boundaries; grape varieties; viticulture (e.g. pruning and irrigation), and vinification (e.g. ageing in barrel).

 Although appellation status is a good guide into locating the finest examples of French wine, the quality of produce varies from producer to producer and between vintages.

 Growers do not need to restrict their plantings to one appellation, and many produce wines from various vineyard plots scattered over different appellations.

 Argentina is the largest wine producer in South America and the world’s 5th largest wine producer.

 Italian immigrants originally planted many of its vineyards in the 19th century.
-Over 90% of Argentinean wine is produced from the Cuyo region, encompassing Mendoza and San Juan.
+Over 90% of Argentinean wine is produced in the Cuyo region, encompassing Mendoza and San Juan.
 Mendoza is the most important region in terms of quantity and quality.
 Much of the lower quality wines go to large bodegas and co-operatives and is drunk by the local market, which consumes around 90% of total production.

 Red wine predominates and the main grape varieties are Barbera; Bonarda; Cabernet Sauvignon; Malbec; Merlot; Pinot Noir; Sangiovese; Syrah, and Tempranillo.

 Argentina has long, dry summers and autumns, and irrigation is essential.
-High diurunal temperature ranges (hot days and cool nights) help produce ripe grapes that benefit from cool night-time respite.
+High diurnal temperature ranges (hot days and cool nights) help produce ripe grapes that benefit from cool night-time respite.
 Many estates are situated at altitude, where low humidity keeps vineyards practically pest free.